MapStory/Learning/modules/module1.md

 The summary description for the chapter is on the leftside of the map canvas.

-To start the playback on a StoryScape, simply hit the play.
+To start the playback on a StoryScape, simply hit play.
 The map and timeline will start to advance.
 You can pause and restart the playback at any time.

 You can change the speed of the playback by using the 'fastforward' and 'rewind' buttons or by opening the `Playback Settings` and selecting a different playback rate (i.e. 2x, 4x, 8x).